Ada-Developers-Academy/core-unit-1/approaching-a-problem/breaking-down-a-problem.md

 Some examples might be:
 - Timeboxing "Research alternatives to if/else conditionals" to 1 hour, and decide on one solution at that point
 - Timeboxing "Refactor our project" to 2 hours, and call the project good enough at that point
-- Timeboxing "Work through the binary problems" and getting stuck for 30 minutes, and ask for help from the cohort at that point
+- Timeboxing "Work through the binary problems solo" to 30 minutes, including using debugging strategies, then ask for help from the cohort if I'm stuck

 ## Check for Understanding